Autostronomy/AutoProf/docs/_build/html/_sources/psf.rst.txt

 **pipeline label: psf**

-The :func:`default psf <~autoprofutils.PSF.PSF_StarFind>` method uses
-an edge finding convolution filter to identify candidate star pixels, then averages their FWHM.
+The :func:`~autoprofutils.PSF.PSF_StarFind` method uses an edge finding convolution filter to identify candidate star pixels, then averages their FWHM.
 Randomly iterates through the pixels and searches for a local maximum.
 An FFT is used to identify non-circular star candidate (artifacts or galaxies) which may have been picked up by the edge finder.
 Circular apertures are placed around the star until half the central flux value is reached, This is recorded as the FWHM for that star.
 A collection of 50 stars are identified and the most circular (by FFT coefficients) half are kept, a median is taken as the image PSF.

 Output format: